Understanding Compliance with Content Usage Policy

 The rules for copyright, trademark, right of publicity, right of privacy, etc are different.
 You can meet the requirements for one, and still violate the others.
 For example, just because you drew something doesn't mean you can use it commercially.
 It could violate rules of publicity, privacy or trademark.
 Conversely, even if the subject e.g. a politician is OK, the image source still has to comply with copyright rules.
 Images of politicians are not automatically public domain.
 Similarly, lack of commercial purpose might be a defense in many trademark situations, it is no protection in copyright infringement.
 Also, the rules for public commentary are different from the rules for sales of products.

 - The area of parody is particular confusing to some because it is, indeed, legal to use parody even on commercial products.
 The problems, however, are many.
 People confuse satire with parody.
-Satire is not protected.
+Satire is evaluated differently from parody.
 To make use of the protection you have to be ready, willing and able to defend it in court.
 It is a defense to a law suit.
 Those who are involved regularly in public commentary such as comedians, newspapers and magazines also get sued regularly.
 They build those legal costs into the costs of doing business.
 The POD has its own business decisions to make and they aren't likely to take on your battle for you.

 -